• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • AI can only answer you based on its historical understanding of the world

-Yes, if prompted to do so, AI can infuse sarcasm or other humor into a response.
-It can strive for a professional tone or speak conversationally, if you tell it to.
+Yes, if prompted, AI can infuse sarcasm or other humor into a response.
+It can strive for a professional tone or speak conversationally if you tell it to.

-But because AI content is generated based on a specific algorithm, it’s still going to follow a logical path that doesn’t break new ground.
-Double-check any text from an AI tool and make sure it matches the intended message – your unique, differentiating message!
+But because AI content is generated based on a specific algorithm, it will still follow a logical path that doesn’t break new ground.
+Double-check any text from an AI tool and ensure it matches the intended message – your unique, differentiating message!
+Otherwise you’ll sound just like the 999 other folks who used AI to write a similar article.

 5. Don’t Expect AI to Fly Solo